 This is how you could start your promoting journey:

 Email: If you haven’t build your email list start it right away cause you can’t have an empire without the most important marketing tool you could ever have.
 So if you haven’t already signed up I recommend Mailerlite for starting.
 It’s free forever until you reach 1,000 subscribers.
+But if you don’t want to pay a higher price when you reach that limit I recommend using Flodesk.

 Your blog: You can create a series of blog posts related to your course topic, it will attract people who want to purchase your course.
 And when launching your course you could place a call-to-action on your blog and an opt-in form with a buy button.

-Social Media: Use it for sharing testimonials, to welcome your new students and sharing positive comments so that others will see you brought value with the course and will build trust.
+Social Media: Use it for sharing testimonials, to welcome your new students, and sharing positive comments so that others will see you brought value with the course and will build trust.

 Webinar: With live webinars, you could explain what your course is about.
 To launch a webinar you can use Google Hangouts on Air with an unlimited audience.
 Webinars have some of the highest conversion rates around, and the great thing about webinars is that when people register they also become a subscriber to your email list as well.
 After your live webinar ends, I also recommend sending out a recording, as some people won’t be able to attend live.
 When you send out the “replay,” also send information about your product.